 New Hampshire & Vermont Attorneys Serving Concord, Manchester & Nashua

 Giving a recorded statement to an insurance adjuster following an accident can be extremely harmful to your case.
 What might seem like an innocent request by the adjuster to simply “hear your side of the story,” is actually an attempt to discredit your claim.
-Trust our attorneys at Van Dorn, Curtiss & Rousseau, PLLC; we've seen it happen all too often.
+Trust our attorneys at Van Dorn, Curtiss, Rousseau & Ross, PLLC; we've seen it happen all too often.

 Imagine this scenario: You are involved in a rear-end accident in New Hampshire.
 While your back hurts a little from the crash, you aren’t in a whole lot of pain—yet.
 The other driver’s insurance company calls you the day after the accident and asks you point blank, “were you injured in the accident?”
 The insurer records you saying that you don’t think you were hurt in the accident.
 However, days later, the pain gets worse and you go to your doctor.
 It turns out you did hurt your back in the accident and will require physical therapy and prescription medication.

 Guess what?
 The insurance company got you on tape saying you weren’t injured.
 That means you are going to have a difficult time recovering compensation.

 Here are three reasons why a recorded statement can be detrimental to your injury case: